Jane Birkenhead, January 19 2024

 1. What do private TOEFL lessons cost?

-Lessons with an experienced TOEFL teacher can range from about $45 to $85 for a 60 minute lesson.
-Some teachers only offer 45 minute or 55 minute lessons so their rates seem cheaper.
+Lessons with an experienced TOEFL teacher can range from about $50 to $90 for one hour.
+Some teachers only offer 50 minute lessons so their rates seem cheaper.

 Other teachers keep their rates hidden, and only reveal what they are going to charge when you are most of the way through their application process.
 This is a neat marketing trick, but not very helpful when you want to compare costs.